Resignation Letter Example From a New Job

 Resignation Letter Sample - From a New Job

-Please accept my resignation from my position, effective August 15, 20XX.
+Please accept my resignation from my position, effective September 15, 2018.
 I was so pleased to begin my work here earlier last month at LMN Inc. However, a family emergency has come up and I, unfortunately, need to relocate immediately.
 As a result, I will be unable to fulfill my commitments here indefinitely.

 Thank you so much for your patience and understanding during a personally tumultuous time.
 Please let me know if there is anything I can do to ease the transition in any way, as I want to make this as painless as possible for you.